Everyone knows or has heard about the three Rs. But what do they really mean??

 Recycle

-Collecting, processing and selling products made from old materials.
+Collecting, processing, and selling products made from old materials.

-A recycled plastic soda bottle is chipped, melted and made into fiber, which becomes a jacket or sleeping bag stuffing.
+A recycled plastic soda bottle is chipped, melted, and made into fiber, which becomes a jacket or sleeping bag stuffing.
 The old material in a new product is called recycled content.
 Some products are made with 100% recycled content such as a cereal box made only from recycled paper.
 An aluminum can might only be made from 40% recycled content because the can must be made from some bauxite (its natural resource) to keep it strong.

 Most communities in Cuyahoga County will pick up mixed recycling at the curb.
+See details for your community.